Back to California

 This bill would prohibit any person or entity from referring to itself as a law school, or any similar name, in any firm name, trade name, fictitious business name, or on any advertisement, letterhead, business card, or sign, unless the person or entity awards the juris doctorate professional degree in California and is either approved by the American Bar Association, accredited by the Committee of Bar Examiners, or registered with the Committee on Bar Examiners.

 Existing law requires licensees of the State Bar, limited liability partnerships, or law corporations registered with the State Bar to provide to the State Bar all requested information pursuant to a request made as part of a compliance review or investigative audit.
-Existing law makes that information exempt from disclosure under the California Public
+Existing law makes that information exempt from disclosure under the California Public Records Act.

 This bill would make those provisions applicable to a request by the State Bar made as part of a disciplinary investigation.

 Existing law, until January 1, 2027, requires the board to charge an annual license fee of up to $400 for active licensees for 2026.
-Existing law, except as specified, requires the board to charge
+Existing law, except as specified, requires the board to charge an annual license fee of up to $100 for inactive licensees.

 This bill would require the board to charge an annual license fee of up to $400 for active licensees for 2027.
 The bill would require the board to charge an annual license fee of up to $100 for inactive licensees for 2027.
-The bill would also require the State Bar to permit attorneys to file for inactive status through December 31 of the calendar year prior to becoming inactive.
-The bill would repeal these provisions on January 1, 2028.
+The bill would also require the State Bar to permit attorneys to file for inactive status through December 31 of the

 Existing law requires the board to administer a Client Security Fund to relieve or mitigate pecuniary losses caused by the dishonest conduct of licensees of the State Bar, among others.
-Existing law requires any licensee whose actions have caused the payment of funds to an applicant from the Client Security Fund to reimburse the Client Security Fund for all moneys paid out as a result of the licensee’s conduct, plus interest and
+Existing law requires any licensee whose actions have caused the payment of funds to an applicant from the Client Security Fund to reimburse the Client Security Fund for all moneys paid out as a result of the licensee’s conduct, plus interest and costs, as specified.
+Existing law requires the reimbursed amount, plus applicable interest and costs, to be added to the license fee of a publicly reproved or suspended licensee.

-This bill would remove the limitation that those provisions are applicable only to publicly reproved or suspended licensees and would thereby require the reimbursed amount, plus applicable interest and costs, to be added to the license fee of any licensee required to reimburse the Client Security Fund.
+the license fee of any licensee required to reimburse the Client Security Fund.
 The bill would make a failure to pay the Client Security Fund as part of the license fee a basis for suspension from the practice of law and would make payment to the Client Security Fund a condition of transfer of a licensee’s status to an active status from a suspension, involuntary inactive enrollment, or voluntary inactive status.

-insurance and noninsurance affinity programs.
+Existing law requires the State Bar to provide offers of discounts and other benefits to licensees, including insurance and noninsurance affinity programs.
 Existing law authorizes the State Bar, if approved by the board, to transfer administration of those programs to Cal Bar Affinity, and specifies the manner of distribution of the revenue received from insurance and noninsurance affinity programs.

 This bill would instead authorize the State Bar, if approved by the board, to transfer financial administration of the programs offering discounts and other benefits to licensees to CalBar Connect, would require CalBar Connect to distribute revenue received from insurance and noninsurance affinity programs to California ChangeLawyers, and would require California ChangeLawyers to distribute a certain amount of that revenue in accordance with specified requirements.

-Existing law, upon the payment of the annual license fee, including any required costs and penalties, as specified, requires the
+payment of the annual license fee, including any required costs and penalties, as specified, requires the board to direct the issuance of a certificate evidencing the payment to each licensee.

 This bill would delete those provisions relating to the issuance of a certificate evidencing the required payment.